RohaanJohn/RohaanJohn/README.md

 # <img src="https://img.icons8.com/doodle/100/000000/hello--v1.png"/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 Hi!
+My name is Rohaan John.
 I am a third year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
 I am a Django developer.
 I have made Web Applications and APIs using Django Framework.

 I also have deep interest in Machine Learning.
 So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
 I was able to do this using Tensorflow.